OpenBuilds WorkBee 1510 Machine Parts Bundle please click here.

 Wiring Build Video of the OpenBuilds WorkBee 1510

-Please note: There are many different options for controller/driver packages that can be used to control your machine so be sure to explore all the controller options and pick the one that works for your needs.
+Please note: There are many different options for controller/driver packages that can by used to control your machine so be sure to explore all the controller options and pick the one that works for your needs.

 - We use the free SketchUp Make for our CAD (makes the 3D model parts)

-- We use the free OpenBuilds CAM plugin/extension for our CAM (Works up the cut lines and makes the GCODE for the parts)
+(CAM Works up the cut lines and makes the GCODE for the parts)

 Hey guys, the community has found these tricks and tips that are very helpful when building your 1510 belt driven WorkBee.
 Please take time to check them out.